 Currumbin Wildlife Sanctuary Entry

 A visit to a Gold Coast wildlife sanctuary is a fantastic gift idea for families and wildlife enthusiasts.
-Enjoy Aboriginal didgeridoo and dance performances, an impressive Free Flight Bird Show featuring the wedge tail eagle, hand feed kangaroos and wild lorikeets.
+Enjoy Aboriginal didgeridoo and dance performances, an impressive Free Flight Bird Show, hand feed kangaroos and wild lorikeets.

 Contributed by Rachel from Coffeewise